microsoft/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

     Here, you first have a template prompt `skPrompt` that leaves room for the user to input text, `$userInput`.
 Then you register the function `SummarizeText` with the plugin `SemanticFunctions`.
 Note the name of the function that helps Semantic Kernel understand what the function does and when it should be called.

-- **Native function**: There's also native functions that the framework can call directly to carry out the task.
+- **Native function**: There're also native functions that the framework can call directly to carry out the task.
 Here's an example of such a function retrieving the content from a file:

     ```csharp
     public class NativeFunctions {